-Mary is working on her doctorate in Counseling at Oregon State University.
+Dr. Minten holds a doctorate in Counseling from Oregon State University.
 This degree focuses on advanced clinical practice, supervision, teaching, and research.

-Mary holds a Master’s degree in Counseling Psychology.
+She has a Master’s degree in Counseling Psychology.
 This degree focused on diagnosis and treatment of mental health concerns, counseling theory and techniques, and relationship concerns.
-Mary received theoretical and clinical training in humanistic, existential, and psychodynamic therapy alongside clinical training in areas of human spirituality and the importance of meaning.

-Mary completed a post-graduate certificate program in Marriage and Family Therapy and a second post-graduate certificate in Sex .
+Dr. Minten holds a post-graduate certificate program in Marriage and Family Therapy and a second post-graduate certificate in Sex .
 She has a specialization in LGBTIQ families and couples.
-She is a certified Gottman Method Couple Therapist.
-She has advanced training in relational health, prevention and wellness for relationships, evidence-based modalities such as Emotion-Focused Therapy, Motivational Interviewing, Dialectical Behavioral Therapy, and EMDR.
-She brings to her work an in-depth understanding of group therapy and techniques to deepen creativity and personal growth through art.
+She has advanced training in relational health, prevention and wellness for relationships, evidence-based modalities such as Emotion-Focused Therapy, motivational interviewing, Gottman Method (Certified), Dialectical Behavioral Therapy, and EMDR.
+She brings to her work an in-depth understanding of techniques to deepen creativity for personal growth.
 All of these pieces come together to provide the best care for her clients.

-Mary offers supervision to Marriage and Family Therapist Interns.
-She teaches classes at the University of Nevada Reno to counseling students and she provides continuing education programs to all levels of clinicians from beginners to advanced practitioners.
-Most recently she has taught continuing education courses on motivational interviewing and sexual health through the University of Nevada Reno's CASAT program (Center for the Application of Substance Abuse Technologies).
-She is committed to ongoing study and excellence.
+Dr. Minten offers supervision to Marriage and Family Therapist Interns.
+She teaches classes at Saybrook University and the University of Nevada Reno and she provides continuing education programs on sexual health, motivational interviewing, relationship wellness, and more.
+She presents locally through through the University of Nevada Reno's CASAT program (Center for the Application of Substance Abuse Technologies), the Nevada American Association of Marriage and Family Therapists (NAMFT) and nationally at conferences.

 What do all the letters mean?